Avalancha de Éxitos

 Avalancha de Éxitos (in Spanish: Avalanche of Hits) is Café Tacuba's third album.
 In 1996, two years after their acclaimed Re, the band had amassed enough new music to fill four CDs, but couldn't winnow it down to a single album.
 So instead, they covered eight songs by other Spanish-speaking artists, who ranged from totally obscure to well-known.

 Background

-After the publication of Re, the band was between the releasing of the album and the subsequent tours as well as the fulfillment of the contract with Warne also continue in the scene while have proper time preparing their formal third LP.
+After the publication of Re, the band was between the releasing of the album and the subsequent tours as well as the fulfillment of the contract with Warner also continue in the scene while have proper time preparing their formal third LP.
 After their performance at Viña del Mar Festival in 1996, producer Gustavo Santaolalla proposed them a "transition album" made with covers, an idea that the group accepted.
 Since its formation the group used to perform versions of other bands that they liked.